Linseed oil paints

 - Environmentally friendly and non-toxic.

-- Easy to apply and easy to repair.
+- Easy to Use and good repairability.

-- Long durability and weather resistance.
+- Lengthy durability and weather resistance.

 Disadvantages: